brefphp/aws-lambda-layers/README.md

 docker run --rm -it --entrypoint=bash bref/php-80
 ```

+Also `utils/lib-check` is a small utility-tool to check whether we're copying unnecessary `.so` files into the layer.

 ### Supporting a new PHP version

 The general idea is to copy `php-81` into `php-82`.
 Search/replace `php-81` with `php-82`, change PHP_VERSION in `Makefile`, and adapt anything else if needed.

 ### Supporting new regions

-Check out `lambda-publish/Makefile` to add more regions.
+Check out `utils/lambda-publish/Makefile` to add more regions.

-- `common/utils/lib-check` is a small utility-tool to check whether we're copying unnecessary `.so` files into the Layer.

 ## How this repository works (maintainer documentation)